RazinReaz/softbody-pbd/README.md

 # Features
 - Position based dynamics
 - Spring mass model
+- Self collision detection using spatial hashing
-- Continuous collision detection
+- Continuous and static collision detection
 - Mouse drag interactivity
+- User interactivity of the soft body

 # TODO
-- self collisions
 - sub stepping
 - XPBD
 - alpha shapes

 # bugs
-- collision is overpowered by spring constraints if soft body collides with high velocity
-- for a grid structure, only the first collision takes a lot of time to solve.
-- the softbody sometimes deforms and achieves a stable state different from the initial form.
-A collision with high velocity results in this deformation.

 # Journey
 ## Spring mass model
 THere are a lot of ways to simulate soft bodies.
 But the most beginner friendly method with the most resources is the spring mass model.
 The idea is to represent the softbody as a collection of masses attached by springs.
 At each time frame, we nudge the masses according to the spring forces acting on them.
 The spring constants determine how stiff the body is going to be.